gloveboxes/contoso-sales-azure-openai-assistant/docs/docs/start-chatting.md

 1. From the top right, select the user icon.
 1. Select Light Mode.
-1. Start with chat history closed.
+1. Start with conversation history closed.

 ![ux-intro](media/ux-intro.png)